 Skip to main content

-The Office of Violent Crime Prevention (OVCP) was created to centralize the City’s existing efforts to combat violent crime and to establish new strategies of violence reduction, prevention, and intervention.
-The OVCP has three essential pillars:
+The Office of Violent Crime Prevention (OVCP) was created in November 2022 to centralize the City’s efforts to combat violence and to coordinate strategies of violence reduction, prevention, and intervention.
+In November 2024, the department’s name was updated to Office of Neighborhood Safety and Engagement to focus on personal and community safety as well as engagement among all residents.

-Community Engagement and Programming
+Community Engagement and Outreach

 Our Aim